minhkhoi1412/live_stream_OCR/README.md

 For **Window** users: Download the installation file here https://github.com/UB-Mannheim/tesseract/wiki (remember to choose the 32bit and 64 bit version that suits your window).
 ![tesseract_install_window.png](tesseract_install_window.png)

-After the installation is complete, you can check whether the installation was successful by typing the command:
+After the installation is completed, you can check whether the installation was successful by typing the command:

 `tesseract -v`